Vineyard Trails in Sussex

 Discover the gorgeous Boxgrove Priory Ruins, located at the edge of the vineyard.
 The Priory was founded in the 12th century and is a visually stunning building with much history.
 Visit the interior to appreciate the pure beauty.
 If you fancy something slightly different, there is a footpath leading to the local pub, the Anglesey Arms, where you can enjoy a glass of Tinwood or perhaps a Sunday roast (maybe even both).

 The neat rows of vines may be dormant for now, but there is still plenty to see around the vineyard.
 With our beehives located near the tasting room, the two adopted owls, and the numerous deer often seen around the vineyard, it is a hub for wildlife.
 In between each vine row, we have planted wildflowers: including sunflowers and daisies.
 These wildflowers greatly impact the insect lifecycle.
 They provide our honeybees, butterflies, and the other pollinators on the estate with food.

 When walking around the estate, see each grape variety grown at Tinwood: Chardonnay, Pinot Noir, and Pinot Meunier.
 To learn more about what is happening during your vineyard trail at the estate, download our map.
 The vineyard trail map has information to help you learn more about Tinwood on your stroll.

 Sit Back and Relax

 After enduring a lengthy vineyard trail around the estate, pop back into the Tasting Room to rehydrate with a bottle of fizz or join one of our daily Tours and Tastings.
-In the spring, we are releasing our new Small Plate restaurant, where you can recharge with some delicious food paired with our Sussex sparkling wine.
+In the spring, we are releasing our new Vineyard Kitchen, where you can recharge with some delicious food paired with our Sussex sparkling wine.